Intellectual Challenges & Creative Experiments

 Drop in and drop out.

-My Autism Journey: DF’s Origin Story
+My Autism Journey:

-In December 2023, I was clinically diagnosed with high-functioning autism (what used to be known as Asperger’s Disease).
+In December 2023, I was clinically diagnosed with high-functioning autism (what used to be known as Asperger’s Syndrome).
 To be honest, the news didn’t come as a shock.
 Although I’m a Harvard and Yale alum and have done well throughout my life in academic settings, outside of structured, seminar-like environments, I struggled constantly to figure out how to socialize and behave like a normal girl.
 I always felt like too much or not enough, and often both at once.

 From Difficulty, True Self-Acceptance.